Grace-Sophie/twitter-sentiment-analysis/README.md

 ### Conclusion

-This academic project, developed by **Grace Wangari**, successfully created a system capable of extracting sentiment-bearing phrases from tweets, providing valuable insights into public opinion on various topics.
+This academic project, successfully created a system capable of extracting sentiment-bearing phrases from tweets, providing valuable insights into public opinion on various topics.
 Through meticulous data analysis, feature engineering, and the application of NLP techniques, the project highlights the potential of machine learning and NLP in enhancing sentiment analysis tasks.